lubianat/wikidata_bib/toread.md

 Mapping the physical network of cellular interactions
 # Biocuration

+King, R. D. et al. The automation of science.
+Science 324, 85–89 (2009).
+The authors mimicked genuine scientific work through automatic analysis of experimental results, derivation of novel hypotheses and by controlling a robot to execute novel experiments.
+Text mining and literature analysis played an important part in the interpretation of the results from the data mining step to generate valid hypotheses

  Automatic
 extraction of biological information from scientific text: protein– protein interactions.